-The Service and Assessment Plan describes the special benefit to be received by each lot of Assessed Property as a result of the Phases #2-6 Major Improvements, provides the basis and justification for the determination that such special benefit exceeds the Assessments being levied, and establishes the methodology by which the City allocates the special benefit of the Phases #2-6 Major Improvements to lots in a manner that results in equal shares of costs being apportioned to lots similarly benefited.
-As described in the Service and Assessment Plan, a portion of the costs of the Phases #2-6 Major Improvements are being funded with proceeds of the Bonds, which are payable from and secured by Pledged Revenues, including the Assessment Revenues.
-As set forth in the Service and Assessment Plan) associated with the Phases #2-6 Major Improvements will be allocated to the Assessed Property against which the Assessments are levied (the "Assessed Property") based on the ratio of total buildout value of the Assessed Property as set forth in the Service and Assessment Plan.
-The costs of the Phases #2-6 Major Improvements are allocated to each Lot based on the estimated buildout value of the Lot.
+The Service and Assessment Plan describes the special benefit to be received by each lot or parcel of Assessed Property as a result of the Authorized Improvements, provides the basis and justification for the determination that such special benefit exceeds the Assessments being levied, and establishes the methodology by which the City allocates the special benefit of the Authorized Improvements to lots in a manner that results in equal shares of costs being apportioned to lots or parcels similarly benefited.
+As described in the Service and Assessment Plan, a portion of the costs of the Authorized Improvements are being funded with proceeds of the Bonds, which are payable from and secured by Pledged Revenues, including the Assessment Revenues.
+As set forth in the Service and Assessment Plan, the City Council has determined that the Actual Costs (as defined in the Service and Assessment Plan) associated with the Authorized Improvements will be allocated to the Assessed Property against which the Assessments are levied (the "Assessed Property") by spreading the entire Assessment across all Assessed Property based on the ratio of the estimated build out value of each Parcel to the estimated build out value for all Assessed Property within the District as set forth in the Service and Assessment Plan.